asaday/EzHTTP/README.md

 retry | judge retry

-### self certified SSL
+### self signed SSL

-If you want to use authentication, make the following settings.
+If you want to use self signed SSL authentication, make the following settings.

 set Allow Arbitrary Loads = YES